CARIBBEAN ACADEMIC FORUM. Contributions to the XVI Regional Conference on Women in Latin America and the Caribbean: Advancing Towards Care Societies

 Teaser

-This forum is organized by the Economic Commission for Latin America and the Caribbean (ECLAC/CEPAL), together with The Consortium Universities Caribbean, the Institute for Gender and Development Studies of the University of the West Indies, the United Nations Entity for Gender Equality and the Empowerment of Women (UN Women), and Canada’s International Development Research Centre (IDRC), in collaboration with El Colegio de Mexico (COLMEX), the Global Alliance for Care and the United Nations Research Institute for Social Development (UNRISD).
+This forum was organized by the Economic Commission for Latin America and the Caribbean (ECLAC/CEPAL), together with The Consortium Universities Caribbean, the Institute for Gender and Development Studies of the University of the West Indies, the United Nations Entity for Gender Equality and the Empowerment of Women (UN Women), and Canada’s International Development Research Centre (IDRC), in collaboration with El Colegio de Mexico (COLMEX), the Global Alliance for Care and the United Nations Research Institute for Social Development (UNRISD).

 The Caribbean Academic Forum is part of the preparatory process for the XVI Regional Conference on Women in Latin America and the Caribbean, scheduled to take place on the 12th to 15th of August 2025, in Mexico City, whose central theme will be “transformations in the political, economic, social, cultural, and environmental spheres to promote a care society and gender equality.”